-By Sonya Sellmeyer, Consumer Advocacy Officer for the Iowa Insurance Division
+By Sonya Sellmeyer, Consumer Advocacy Officer for the Iowa Department of Insurance and Financial Services

 The new year brings opportunities for improvement to your financial health.
 Investing in the stock market can be an effective way to build wealth.
 The historic average stock market return is 10% annually before inflation, but investing is geared toward long-term goals and involves risks.
 Being financially literate is the foundation to investing, growing, and protecting your assets.

 The North American Securities Administrators Association recommends asking four questions before you start investing: